MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-best-practices-and-troubleshooting.md

     , SECRET = '<storage access key>' ;
     ```

--   The credential exists but the login account that is used to run the backup command does not have permissions to access the credentials.
+The credential exists but the login account that is used to run the backup command does not have permissions to access the credentials.
 Use a login account in the **db_backupoperator** role with ***Alter any credential*** permissions.

--   Verify the storage account name and key values.
+Verify the storage account name and key values.
 The information stored in the credential must match the property values of the Azure storage account you are using in the backup and restore operations.

-***OS error 50: The request is not supported**

-- When backing up a database, you may see error `Operating system error 50(The request is not supported)` for the following reasons:

-    - The specified storage account is not General Purpose V1/V2.
-    - The SAS token is more than 128 characters.
-    - The SAS token had a `?` symbol at the beginning of the token when the credential was created.
-If yes, then remove it.
-    - The current connection is unable to connect to the storage account from the current machine using Storage xplorer or SQL Server Management Studio (SSMS).
-    - The policy assigned to the SAS token is expired.
-Create a new policy using Azure Storage Explorer and either create a new SAS token using the policy or alter the credential and try backing up again.

 ## Proxy Errors
  If you are using Proxy Servers to access the internet, you may see the following issues:

- **Connection throttling by Proxy Servers:**
+ **Connection throttling by Proxy Servers**

  Proxy Servers can have settings that limit the number of connections per minute.
 The Backup to URL process is a multi-threaded process and hence can go over this limit.
 If this happens, the proxy server kills the connection.
 To resolve this issue, change the proxy settings so SQL Server is not using the proxy.
 Following are some examples of the types or error messages you may see in the error log: